Feargal Sharkey: Environmental campaigning

+On 25 May 2019, Sharkey was the guest on BBC Radio 4 Ramblings with presenter Clare Balding.
+The featured walk was along the River Hogsmill on the south London-Surrey border which is a part of the London Loop.
+Sharkey was able to discuss his concerns for the state of the River Hogsmill, and other chalk streams.

-On 30 August 2020, Sharkey appeared in episode 3 of the second series of Mortimer & Whitehouse: Gone Fishing to discuss the environmental pressures faced by Britain's chalk rivers, during a conversation by the River Lea.
-He reappeared on episode 6 of the fifth series of Mortimer & Whitehouse: Gone Fishing on 14 October 2022 and discussed pollution in English rivers including the Thames and Wye.
+On 30 August 2020, Sharkey appeared in episode 2 of the third series of Mortimer & Whitehouse: Gone Fishing to discuss the environmental pressures faced by Britain's chalk rivers, during a conversation beside the River Lea.
+He reappeared on episode 6 of the fifth series of Mortimer & Whitehouse: Gone Fishing on 14 October 2022, and discussed pollution in English rivers including the Thames and Wye.
 He is Chairman of the Amwell Magna Fishery.

-He has subsequently become a figurehead for the campaign to prevent water companies dumping untreated sewage into UK waterways and coasts, appearing on television news coverage and gathering a large following on twitter, as well as supporting The Times campaign to "clean it up".
+He has subsequently become a figurehead for the campaign to prevent water companies dumping untreated sewage into UK waterways and coasts, appearing on television news coverage and gathering a large following on Twitter, as well as supporting The Times campaign to "clean it up".

+Hobbies

+Sharkey holds the amateur radio callsign G0OAN.